alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/creating-and-publishing-npm-module.md

 Therefore any package with name `@ULL-ESIT-PL-1920/some-name` will be published at `https://npm.pkg.github.com`.

-Lte us repeat it: Any `npm publish` for a package name that contains the scope will be published to that registry instead.
+Let us repeat it: Any `npm publish` for a package name that contains the scope will be published to that registry instead.

 In the following example, the name of the package is `@ULL-ESIT-PL-1920/lexer-generator`: